Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of Kaplan’s SAT practice question text explanations

-At the next level up, Kaplan offers its Live Online course.
+At the next tier, Kaplan offers its Live Online course.
 This is their flagship offering, and generally regarded as their “standard” package.
-This course includes the same materials as the Self-Paced package, but adds in 18 hours of live class work for SAT (16 for ACT) and a set of prep books.
+This course includes the same materials as the Self-Paced package, but adds in 18 hours of live class work for SAT (16 for ACT) and a Digital SAT practice book.

-At roughly $800, this offering is still a bargain for the resources and about $150 cheaper than Princeton’s analogous course.
+At roughly $800, this offering is still a bargain for the resources and about $150 cheaper than Princeton Review’s analogous course.

 For students who need extra help, Kaplan’s Bootcamp or Tutoring + Live Online courses are great options.
 Both of these courses include personalized attention and instruction.
 These options cost around $800 and $2,000, respectively.

-Finally, Kaplan offers its Unlimited Prep package for students that need extended content access and ACT/AP/PSAT prep.
+Finally, Kaplan offers its Unlimited Prep package for students that need extended content access and ACT/AP/PSAT prep, plus college advising.

-This package is basically the same as the Live Online course, buts grants students unlimited, full access to all of Kaplan’s PSAT and AP prep material, as well as SAT/ACT Live Online classes until December of their senior year.
-This package carries a price tag of around $2,000.
+This package is basically the same as the Live Online course, except that it grants students unlimited, full access to all of Kaplan’s PSAT and AP material, and SAT/ACT Live Online classes until June of their senior year.
+Students also receive 24/7 access to KapAdvisor, an AI-powered college advising resource that has been specifically trained by admissions experts to provide personalized guidance for your college path.

 Course options and pricing current as of date of publication.